fionays/Arcade-Game-Clone/README.md

-frontend-nanodegree-arcade-game
+### Classical Arcade Game
 ===============================

-Students should use this rubric: https://www.udacity.com/course/viewer#!/c-ud015/l-3072058665/m-3072588797
+Udacity Front End Nanodegree project 4.

-for self-checking their submission.
+### How to play the game:
 ===============================
-Instructions on how to play the game:
+Instructions:
 Use keyboard "up", "down", "left" and "right" to move the player.
+You are dead when touching the bugs.